nellietan/ZAPMC/README.md

 You can access and edit directly through the URLs and the change would be reflected in GitHub after you "save" the change.
 ![image](https://media.github.ibm.com/user/372838/files/7dc05bf0-d6c3-4378-9660-08fb504e9958)

+Need to log in with your GitHub account!